 Five years ago I went through a series of difficult circumstances, compounded with a difficult surgery and recovery.
 As a result, I went through a horrible experience with anxiety to the point that my heart would race and I had terrible insomnia.
 Experiencing these physical side effects made me realize that it was time I fully dealt with this all-consuming emotion.
 My usual coping mechanisms of distraction and repression were only making matters worse.

+Without a doubt there is a mental health stigma in the church.
 Within the Christian realm, anxiety and depression are often not discussed, however, they are one of the most prevalent struggles for Christians today.
 Not that long ago, I sat around my Bible study group of several strong, seemingly unshakable women and shared about my past issues with worry and anxiety.
 To my dismay, over half the women in the group admitted to having major struggles with anxiety and most of those women had experienced anxiety attacks.
 If you struggle with anxiety, know that you are not alone.

 Often we look at “worry” as something we just all do.
 It is assumed that every good mother worries.
 However, the Bible clearly states “Do NOT worry”.
 In other words, “worry is a non-option”.
 Unfortunately, it’s not always that easy and when we downplay this struggle, it easily spirals out of control.